 Myth 5: It’s too late to ask for a road closure

-Some councils have set deadlines to help them manage their work.
-But there are no deadlines in law, so if they look unreasonable ask your council to be flexible.
-If you can’t or don’t want to close your road, you could plan a simpler Street Meet (see Myth 3 above).
+Some councils set deadlines to help them manage their work, which is why it’s best to ask six weeks in advance.
+But there are no deadlines in law, so if they seem unreasonable ask your council to be flexible.
+If you can’t or don’t want to close your road, you could plan a simpler Street Meet at short notice (see Myth 3 above).

 Myth 6: You need to buy expensive road signs

 There is no requirement from central government to have public liability insurance.
 Many councils may recommend it but do not insist on it so you should challenge those who do.

 If you think insurance would be a good idea, have a look at the advice on the Street Party site and The Big Lunch website and shop around.
 The Big Lunch have negotiated special rates for street party insurance starting at just £28, which can be split between people attending, or you could ask for donations to cover the costs.

 The Food Standards Agency (FSA) has confirmed that one-off events such as street parties aren’t usually considered food businesses, so there are no forms to fill in.
 However, you must ensure that any food provided is safe to eat.

 The FSA website provides more advice about providing safe food at street parties and other community events.
 The NHS website has practical tips on how to prepare and cook food safely.

 Myth 9: You need a licence to run a raffle or lottery

 You do not have to register a lottery (which includes raffles, sweepstakes and tombolas) if you are running an ‘incidental lottery’, but tickets must be sold at the event and prizes cannot be rolled over from one event to another.